mtfreepress/capitol-tracker-2025/README.md

 ### Data Sources
 - **Upstream URLs**: Update all fetch scripts in [`inputs/`](inputs/) to point to your forked legislative-interface repository
-- **API Endpoints**: Check that Montana's legislative API endpoints are still functional
+- **API Endpoints**: Check that Montana's legislative API endpoints are still functional in `legislative-interface` repo

 ### Display Configuration
 - **Legislature Number**: Update references to "69th Legislature" throughout the codebase